How do we make stainless steel, and brushed nickel knobs and dials an interesting read!? Well, I have a little story to tell……

 If I could describe myself as a ‘cook’ I would have been a kid in a lolly shop, but as an amateur ‘baker’ at best I gladly invited narrowed down options, based upon my specific set of requirements, from the experts.

 So, our original stipulations (priorities) did not change but a visit to the ‘Built-In’ centre opened my eyes to other options and considerations.
-This is the reason it is so important to visit show rooms and talk to the experts – research and discovery allows better decision making.
+This is the reason it is so important to visit show rooms and talk to the experts – research and discovery allows more informed decision making.

 As with a house, the same theory applies to a lot of other decisions.
 What are your priorities and what is your budget?

 In terms of brand, we completely changed to a brand popular in NZ for everything but the rangehood and dishwasher, both of which would be fully integrated.
-The design was simple yet stylish, and the ease of this brands service support is a definite benefit to us.
+The design was simple yet stylish, and this brands service support is of definite value to us.

 We chose pyrolytic for both ovens for ease of cleaning.
 This brand came with knobs and clearly identified ‘functions’ versus a digital display.
 Arguably this would be simpler to use (?)………. remember our 10-year olds need to start with something simple before they become MasterChef’s ……nothing at all to do with mum and dad needing a fool proof oven!!!

 Our rangehood is straightforward in that it is re-circulating only as we simply require it for fat removal, not extraction.
 Our mechanical heat recovery ventilation system takes care of the ventilation for the entire house.
 As the rangehood is hidden away in a wall cupboard you only see the grills at the bottom, so for us the biggest concern was noise as the motor would be inside that cupboard.